 IDEXX's board of directors is asking for your proxy.
 Giving us your proxy means that you authorize us to vote your shares at the annual meeting in the manner that you direct, or if you do not direct us, in the manner as recommended by the board of directors in this proxy statement.
 You can vote for the director nominees or withhold your vote for one or all nominees.
-You also can vote for or against the other proposals or abstain from voting.
-If you request a proxy card, and return your signed proxy card, but do not give voting instructions, the shares represented by that proxy will be voted "FOR" each proposal as recommended by the board of directors.
+You also can vote for or against the other proposals (other than Proposal Three) or abstain from voting; in the case of Proposal Three you may indicate whether you prefer an advisory vote on executive compensation once every one, two or three years, or you may abstain from voting.
+If you request a proxy card, and return your signed proxy card, but do not give voting instructions, the shares represented by that proxy will be voted "FOR" each proposal (other than Proposal Three) and "FOR" annual advisory votes on executive compensation (Proposal Three) as recommended by the board of directors.